-This puffed appearance is achieved through filling the pockets in the jacket with goose feathers, also called loft or synthetic fibers depending on the brand.
+This puffed appearance is achieved by filling the channels in the jacket with goose feathers, also called loft or synthetic fibers depending on the brand.
 Repeat laundering or mistreatment of the jacket could reduce the jacket’s puffiness, which in turn affects the warmth of the jacket.

 If you have noticed that your jacket is losing its puff after repeated washes, you don’t need to buy a new coat.
 Instead, all you need is access to a clothing dryer, then you have the basic solution to the question of how do you make your puffer jacket puffy again?

 The most common method to help fluff up your jacket is to start with washing the jacket according to the manufacturer’s directions.
 After you put the puffer jacket into the dryer, you can put it in with 2 or 3 tennis balls (I have heard of using a shoe also).
 After that, when the jacket is completely dry, you should fluff it like you would a pillow.